 What techniques are used by SSH?

-To enable the secure connection.
+To enable a secure connection.
 SSH uses three different types of techniques at various points.
 The three techniques used by SSH are.

 The key exchange algorithm should be used because it provides a secure way to exchange the secret key without any interception.